ahmed-elgaml11/Learning-Platform-opensource/os.md

 ### ✅ GET `/courses/:courseId `

-- **Description:** Retrieve a specific Course by ID and all topics in this course and completion percentage for a course .
+- **Description:** Retrieve a specific Course by ID and all topics in this course and completion percentage of a course .
-- **Response:** `200 OK` with a single Course and alist of course topics and completion percentage for a course .
+- **Response:** `200 OK` with a single Course and alist of course topics and completion percentage of a course .

  **Query Example:**

 ```ts

 const course = await prisma.course.findUnique({
   where: {
     id: req.params.courseId